Here is a non-exhaustive list of all the places and cultural traditions that you will probably discover during your trip to Colombia.

 Popayan (City of Gastronomy)

 Since 2005, the City of Popayan has also been a UNESCO City of Gastronomy.
-Thanks to a climate favourable to agriculture (vegetables, corn, potatoes, etc.), Popayan has given birth to a gastronomic tradition (chicha, omelettes and corn pancakes, soups…) whose recipes have been handed down orally over the centuries.
+Thanks to a climate favourable to agriculture (vegetables, corn, potatoes, etc.), Popayan has given birth to a culinary tradition (chicha, omelettes and corn pancakes, soups…) whose recipes have been handed down orally over the centuries.

 The historic Centre of Mompox (World Heritage List)